 - 65 percent of respondents admitted to having security incidents in 2016; the most common reasons cited were malware and human errors.
 You might be surprised by how often SMBs are targeted by hackers and cyber criminals.
 The point stands that small businesses that fail to implement safeguards against common security threats can fall victim to data breaches and other attacks.

 - 48 percent of organizations that have to comply with any cyber security standard still struggle to ensure continuous compliance and provide complete evidence of it to auditors.
 Depending on the industry, some SMBs will have to adhere to specific standards put into place to ensure accountability, among other things.
 More than this, though, is that auditors require proof that these organizations are adhering to their regulations.
 This can include anything from policy implementation to compliance audits.
-It’s recommended that you reach out to Symmetric Engineering Group for assistance with ensuring compliance with these often-complicated requirements.
+It’s recommended that you reach out to Symmetric IT Group for assistance with ensuring compliance with these often-complicated requirements.

 - 79 percent of respondents say that detecting and mitigating human errors, both malicious or accidental is critical for reducing IT risks.
 Humans are known to make mistakes.
 If an employee clicks on the wrong link or downloads the wrong attachment, they could expose your network to all manners of threats.
 Therefore, risk mitigation has become a major point for many organizations.
 Through proper training and security solutions, SMBs can ensure that their network security remains strong.

 These are only five of the many aspects addressed in the Netwrix Risk Report.
 How does your business fare?
-To improve the way you protect your organization’s technology from all manners of threats, reach out to Symmetric Engineering Group at (813) 749-0895.
+To improve the way you protect your organization’s technology from all manners of threats, reach out to Symmetric IT Group at (813) 749-0895.